onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 Tension_truth(m) >= delta_truth
 ```

-for some strictly positive `delta_truth`, even when we allow:
+for some strictly positive `delta_truth` that is uniform across the encoding class, even when we allow:

-* large context families,
+* large context families within the finite bounds of the encoding,
-* many generator interventions,
+* many generator interventions from `J_set`,
 * long training and adaptation periods.

 In words: